-by Bruce Camber (This post is part of a series.
-The prior post is here and the next post is here.)
+by Bruce Camber Part of a series: Prior post and the next post Summary page

 Austin, Texas: Nothing comes easy.
 An old mentor often said to me, “Let’s go over that one more time.
 We are missing something.”
 It is so true.
 We so quickly think we know something even though we have barely scratched the surface.

 Multiplication by 2 is such a thing, “Easy.
 Got it.
 Let’s move on,” until some chessboard guru asks, “What’s 264 power?” and then we begin to learn all the stories about the Wheat and Chessboard .
 We marvel at those numbers and the nature of exponential notation , then conclude, “Now we can move on.”
 Not so fast.
 First, consider the meaning of 2202 power.
 Within these numbers we begin to discover a mathematically-integrated model of the universe .

 Now, that could be a real step forward.
 It creates the boundary conditions from the smallest to the largest and it begins to define relations between every step.
 Here we may have backed into John Wheeler’s 1986 dream, “…an idea so simple, so beautiful, that when we grasp it — in a decade, a century, or a millennium – we will all say to each other, how could it have been otherwise?”

 Robert Langlands, Edward Frenkel, and a cadre of scholars… There are so many really smart people in this world.
 They write voluminously and get invited to speak around the world.
 Yet, their language is specialized and there is little an outsider can quickly understand by reading their articles in ArXiv or by listening to their videos on YouTube.
 We can try, but there is nothing easy about it.